sersht/news-parser/README.md

 Make sure that you installed all needed programming packages (including from `requirements.txt` and PostgreSQL).

-1. Clone the respository on your computer.
+1. Clone the repository on your computer.

 2. In `helper.py`